 We found 5 family medicine practitioners who accept BlueOptions All Copay 1424 near Umatilla, FL.

-Dr. Maria Lourdes Burgos' specialties are family medicine and general pediatrics.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Burgos honors.
-She graduated from the University of the Philippines College of Medicine and then she performed her residency at The Mount Sinai Medical Center, New York and Elmhurst Hospital Center.
-Dr. Burgos (or staff) speaks the following foreign languages: Filipino and Spanish.
+Dr. Maria Lourdes Burgos practices family medicine and general pediatrics.
+Dr. Burgos accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Before completing her residency at The Mount Sinai Medical Center, New York and Elmhurst Hospital Center, Dr. Burgos attended medical school at the University of the Philippines College of Medicine.
+In addition to English, Dr. Burgos (or staff) speaks Filipino and Spanish.

-Dr. Jose Perez Suarez specializes in family medicine.
-He honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+Dr. Jose Perez Suarez sees patients in Umatilla, FL.
+His medical specialty is family medicine.
+Dr. Perez Suarez is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.

 Conditions / Treatments